La Leyenda Apartments: History

-La Leyenda Apartments was designed by architect Leland A. Bryant.
-Bryant was also the architect responsible for the nearby Le Trianon Apartments, The Fontenoy, and Sunset Towers.
-The apartments were built in 1927.
-The building is located at 1735-1737 North Whitley Avenue in the Whitley Heights neighborhood of Hollywood, California.
+La Leyenda Apartments was designed by Leland A. Bryant, the same architect responsible for the nearby Le Trianon Apartments, The Fontenoy, and Sunset Towers.
+This building, located at 1735-1737 North Whitley Avenue in the Whitley Heights neighborhood of Hollywood, California, was built in 1927.

 In 1940, La Leyenda Apartments was advertised as offering "Luxurious Refinement", with daily service and a garden.
 Some of its residents in the 1930s included Mr. and Mrs. William Swanfellow who owned a gold mine in the San Francisco area and Mr. and Mrs. John Priestly Hart, the latter being the John Deere representative for the West Coast of the United States.

 La Leyenda Apartments was designated as Los Angeles Historic Cultural Monument #817 on July 13, 2005.
-It falls in the area overseen by the Hollywood Hills West Neighborhood Council and the Los Angeles's 13th City Council district.
+It is located in an area overseen by the Hollywood Hills West Neighborhood Council and the Los Angeles's 13th City Council district.

 Architecture and design

 La Leyenda Apartments is a six-story building that was executed in the Spanish Colonial Revival style.
 Its exterior is of stucco and features ornate Churrigueresque cast stone detailing and columns around its entrance and railings.
 The building also has decorative ironwork, a low pitch tile roof, and a limited number of entrances.
-The apartments also has a formal garden.
+The building also has a formal garden.

-Inside, the apartment building has ceramic tile that cover the walls and floors.
-La Leyenda has apartments with one, two, and three bedrooms.
+Inside, the building has ceramic tile that cover the walls and floors.
+The apartments are one, two, and three bedrooms.